Fadeleke57/stock-tracking-app/README.md

 -Vercel for deployment <br>
 -Framer Motion and React-Intersection-Observer for animations

-## Getting Started
+## To use

 ### Prerequisites
-Ensure that Node.js and npm are installed in your environment.
+Make sure that Node.js and npm are installed in your environment.

 ### Installation